supertuxkart/stk-addons/README.md

 settings.

 ### Dependencies
-First of all, you need a the apache webserver with PHP 5 and MySQL server v5.5.3+.
+First of all, you need a the apache webserver with PHP 5.6+ and MySQL server v5.5.3+.
 Most features will also work with other webservers, but there is no support for them.

 To get a list of the additional PHP packages needed, point your web browser to the `install/` directory.
-The script file located there (index.php) will show which dependencies are missing.
+The script file located there (`index.php`) will show which dependencies are missing.

 Install all package dependencies in a Debian system with the following command:
 ```
-sudo apt-get install php php-mysql mysql-server apache2 php-mcrypt php-mbstring php-gd php-pdo php-zip php-gettext
+sudo apt-get install php php-mysql mysql-server apache2 php-mcrypt php-mbstring php-gd php-zip php-gettext
 ```

 PHP dependencies are handled by [composer](https://getcomposer.org/) (install it if you do not have it already).